top of page

 Dams

-Ollie will pass through 12 dams on his trip.
-It’s actually called “locking” through because barges, boats and Ollie’s Jet Ski enter a “lock” (a large chamber in the dam that "locks" on both ends) where they lower the water to match the level on the other side of the dam then open the doors for Ollie to pass through.
-The Army Corps of Engineers runs the dams and they're great people.
-We've met a lot of them.
-They have strict safety rules to ensure safe passage: (Barges First, Boaters Wait, which can mean delays.)
-Safety First.
-Always.
+August 2023 Ollie skied 475 miles and went through 12 dams.
+2025's trip was 510 miles but he only had to pass through 7 dams.
+It’s called “locking” through because barges, boats & Ollie’s Jet Ski enter a “lock” (a large chamber that "locks" on both ends) where they lower the water to match the level on the other side then open the doors for Ollie to pass through.
+The Army Corps of Engineers runs the dams.
+They're great people with strict safety rules.

 Speaking of Barges

-Barges stay in the Barge Channel, in the middle of the river, clearly marked with red and green buoys.
+Barges stay in the Barge Channel, marked by red & green buoys.
 Ollie rides close to shore, far from the channel.
-We’ll use phones and GPS to track Ollie’s location, also the dams and barges.
-There are mile markers, just like on the freeway shown on the map below.
-Mile markers indicate how far West you are of where the Ohio river starts in Pittsburgh, at Mile Marker 1.
+Ollie's Chase Crew uses phones & GPS to track Ollie’s location.
+There are mile markers, like on freeways shown on the map below.
+They indicate how far West you are of where the Ohio river starts in Pittsburgh at Mile Marker 1.
+He started where he left off at the Cincinnati Public Landing (mile marker 470), all the way to the end where the Ohio meets the Mississippi (mile marker 981).
+That's 510 miles!

 Safety First.
 Always

-On the Jet Ski, we have all the latest safety gear including life vests with extra floatation, Paddles, an anchor, 2 cell phones and a GPS locator so the chase vehicle is always just a few minutes away.
-Chase boats and Jet Ski’s will follow us.
-All boat ramps are mapped just in case Ollie needs to get off the river due to weather.
-Also Ollie is connected to Michael and Michael is connected to the Jet Ski with a safety strap on his wrist.
-Michael hasn’t fallen off the Jet Ski in 10 years, but if he did, Ollie will fall off with him, the Jet Ski will stop and they'll climb back on.
-No problem.
+We have the latest safety gear: life vests, Paddles, anchor, 2 cell phones and GPS locator so the chase vehicle is always just minutes away.
+All boat ramps were mapped in case we needed to get off the river due to weather.
+Ollie was connected to Michael and Michael was connected to the Jet Ski with a safety strap on his wrist.
+Michael hasn’t fallen off the Jet Ski in 10 years, but if he did, Ollie would fall off too, the Jet Ski would stop and they'd climb back on.
 Safety First.
-Always.
+But there were Zero falls the whole trip.

-On Sunday, as shown on the map below, Ollie will focus on dams that are close together near Pittsburgh.
-Sunday will be the waviest day with lots of boats making waves, but nothing Ollie can’t handle! 😊 He'll cover as many miles as possible with stops at local marinas, etc to meet people, sign “pawtagraphs” and pose for pictures and lock through a few dams.
-All weather permitting of course.
+Wednesday morning, as shown on the map below, Ollie left Cincinnati. 😊 He covered as many miles as possible with stops at local marinas, etc to meet people, sign “pawtagraphs” and pose for pictures.
+It was hot.

-Weather permitting, he'll cover 100-125 miles or more in pretty smooth waters, at an average speed of about 15-20 miles an hour.
-He’ll stop for interviews, pawtagraghs, pictures, “Meat and Greets”, Naps and time with mom!
+He covered about 100 or more miles in pretty smooth waters, at an average speed of 15-20 miles an hour.
+He stopped for interviews, pawtagraghs, pictures, Naps and time with mom!
+Dad kept him nice and cool.

-It’s possible that Ollie may be nearing Cincinnati on Day 4.
-He’ll be “Keeping it green on the bottom and blue on top.”
-This should be the best day to cover a lot of miles and stop at various river towns because the dams are much farther apart.
-After his last dam, Meldahl Dam, he will have locked through 12 dams with a total drop in water level of over 250 feet since Pittsburgh.
+He “Kept it green on the bottom & blue on top.” and covered a lot of miles.
+After his last dam on Sunday, he will have locked through 7 dams with a total water drop of nearly 200 feet since Cincinnati.
 That's how much water the dams hold back.
 The river averages 25 feet deep.
 Without dams, we'd call it the Ohio Creek!
 Barge travel would be impossible.
-As usual, he’ll make stops for “Meat and Greets”, pictures, interviews, and Naps!
+As usual, he made stops for “Meat and Greets”, pictures, interviews, and Naps!

-At the end of Ollie’s trip, we'll thank everyone, humbly expressing our gratitude for the help and all the good this trip will do.
-All those whose lives will be made better in so many ways.
+We humbly express our gratitude for all the help and all the good this trip will do.

 Most Sincerely,